 Monitoring

-On-site monitoring will occur once every three years or as needed.
-The Director of the BIA will consult the affected agencies on the single monitoring and oversight system and the single model report it develops for Indian tribes with an approved plan in place, and will include the affected agencies on the monitoring team and to provide any recommendations, as appropriate, for corrective actions to include in the monitoring report.
+On-site monitoring will occur by the BIA once every three years or as needed.
 BIA shall submit monitoring reports to affected agencies within 90 days of completion of the on-site monitoring visit.

-Affected agencies will advise and assist BIA in program monitoring subject to the availability of resources.

 Technical Assistance

-BIA, in coordination with affected agencies, shall provide technical assistance to Indian tribes related to audit findings or program activities.
+BIA shall provide technical assistance to Indian tribes related to audit findings or program activities.

-Affected agencies shall advise and assist BIA and provide technical assistance to Indian tribes, subject to the availability of resources.
+Affected agencies shall advise and assist BIA and provide technical assistance at the request of an Indian tribe, subject to the availability of resources.
 When determined to be feasible, affected agencies shall inform BIA of technical assistance activities (including those that may include site visits) made available to Indian tribes through the originating program.

 Forum Meetings